guirem/plugin-googlecast/docs/en_US/index.md

 - Sound control (mute, +/-)
 - Media control (play/pause/stop ...)
-- Stop app in progress, reboot
+- Stop app in progress
 - Broadcast a web page on a screen
 - Play audio and video files via url
 - Return of status on the main functionalities